yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 Another interesting point is how common it is to drink alcohol for Uzbek people - certainly, this must have remained from the Soviet influence, but it seems to be totally normalized and not hidden - which is completely different from Arab countries where Alcohol is taboo and hidden (not consumed in public).

 One must note however that Islam, although historically present since the early days of Islam, has seen a very important rise in the recent years, with many Uzbek people becoming increasingly radical and serious in their practice, especially in younger generations - which many Uzbek people do not see from a good eye.
 Perhaps the best testimony of this is a story we heard from Amir's aunt, *Khola* who is a primary school teacher in Samarkand.
 She shared with us that the school refused to accept little girls wearing the headscarf, and that they'd always demand the girls take them off.
-Often, the girls would not accept to take their headscarf away, and the school would put the names of the girls on a "to watch list" (FOOTNOTE: the exact phrasing for this got lost in translation).
+Often, the girls would not accept to take their headscarf away, and the school would put the names of the girls on a "to watch list" <d-footnote>the exact phrasing for this got lost in translation</d-footnote>.
 This would be impossible to do in Morocco for example, where little girls wearing headscarf is totally normal and accepted.  *Khola* certainly agreed with the measure from the school, and expressed clear reluctance to this new wave of "Islamization", even criticizing some of her own family members who, as she says, become overly religious in the last few years.
 She said: "Uzbekistan doesn't have a tradition of extreme Islam - it is not us - we are open minded and moderate in our practice.".

 ### Men and Women dynamics